runelaenen/TvDb-PHP-Class/README.md

 Unlike most of the other classes, this TvDb class default uses caching.
 This means you will need a writable cache folder on the same level as the class.

 The Time To Live is 600 (10 minutes) by default.
-To choose your own value, use
+To choose your own value, use:

 ```php
 $tvdb = new TvDb("http://thetvdb.com", "APIKEY", 3600); // one hour